KernelVoltage/AppShunya-engine/README.md

 +-----------------------------------------------------------------------------------+
 ```

-# AppShunya Engine — Step-by-Step UI Execution & Compilation Guide
+# AppShunya Engine — Complete Step-by-Step UI Execution & On-Device Signing Manual

-AppShunya Engine operates completely within the client-side browser engine using a zero-server architecture.
-Every step of the asset packaging and compilation workflow runs locally in browser memory.
+AppShunya Engine operates entirely within the client-side browser engine using a zero-server architecture.
+Every step of the asset packaging, compilation, post-processing, signing, and installation runs locally in browser memory and on your device.

 ---